Graduate Department of Educational Leadership and Policy Studies

 EDA 5507.
 Planning Effective Instruction (3).
 This course explores the components and relationships that make up effective classroom instruction.
 Working on the assumption that effective classroom instruction is a necessary foundation for student achievement, school leaders need to know how to coach and monitor teachers' use of effective instructional practices.

 EDA 5508.
 Teacher Leadership Development (3).
 This course is based on the increasingly important role of a school leader in identifying and developing teacher leaders in K-12 schools.
-School leaders need to be able to work with teacher teams effectively as well as cultivate the talents of teachers as leaders in various aspects of school life.
-This course explores the dynamics of teacher leadership development in schools today and how school leaders can be prepared to cultivate this important resource.
+School leaders need to be able to work with teacher teams effectively and to cultivate the talents of teachers as leaders in various aspects of school life.
+This course explores how school leaders can be prepared to successfully operationalize these dynamics.

 EDA 5569.
 State Education Policy (3).
 This course examines the development of education policy through the state legislature, state boards of education, and the state budgeting process.
 Emphasizes eclectic research methods in the conduct of limited scope educational policy studies at the state level.